Your rights

 The party with a reporting duty may be requested to submit additional details about the incident, and the time, place and activity.

-Once your case has been processed, only you will receive a decision from NAV.
+Once your case has been processed, only you will receive a decision from Nav.
 Your employer or any other enterprises with a reporting duty will not be informed of the outcome of the case processing.

 You have the right to appeal

-If you disagree with NAV’s decision, you have the right to appeal.
+If you disagree with Nav’s decision, you have the right to appeal.

 Read more about National Insurance occupational injury coverage (lovdata.no) (in Norwegian).